otoshuki/RL_Projects/README.md

 4. {23-12-18} Taxi-V2 using Crossentropy
 5. {26-12-18} Lunar Lander-V2 using Q Learning
 6. {13-08-20} CartPole-V0 using Q Learning with Experience Replay
+7. {19-08-20} Lunar Lander-V2 using Deep Q Learning and Experience Replay